 In recent years, benign skin lesions occur at younger people more and more often.

-These changes of skin colour are a result of modern way of leaving (excessive sun exposure) and occur in areas of the body, such as the face, hands, and the upper part of the body.
+These changes of skin colour (spots) are a result of modern way of leaving (excessive sun exposure) and occur in areas of the body, such as the face, hands, and the upper part of the body.

 Prevention can limit their appearance in younger people, as in older people spots are usually the result of actual aging of the cells, especially in predisposed individuals.